aashir789/WebCrawler/README.md

 The program uses the following assumptions:
 1. The site to be crawled is http://walmart.com and the parsing is done using the site specific HTML structure.
-2. It is assumed that the search engine of the site will give ALL and RELEVANT items related to a keyword.
+2. It is assumed that the search engine of the site will give ALL RELEVANT items related to a keyword.
 3. In order to make the program faster, its assumed that the items on the search page of walmart are always 16.

-The WebCrawlerClassDiagram.jpg coudl be useful for a architectural view of the program.
+The WebCrawlerClassDiagram.jpg coudl be useful for an architectural view of the program.

-PS: I would be more than happy to receive any type of feedback on the submission.